Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Before selecting stop-loss coverage, employers should perform comprehensive financial modeling and risk analysis.
 This involves:

-- Historical Claims Analysis: Reviewing past claims data to identify high-cost claimants and overall utilization patterns.
+- Historical Claims Analysis: Reviewing past claims data to identify high-cost claimants and overall utilization patterns, taking into account Michigan-specific claim trends and cost drivers.

-- Predictive Modeling: Using actuarial tools to forecast future claims under various scenarios, including worst-case catastrophic events.
+- Predictive Modeling: Using actuarial tools to forecast future claims under various scenarios, including worst-case catastrophic events, tailored to the employer’s Michigan workforce demographics.

-- Attachment Point Simulation: Testing different specific and aggregate attachment points to evaluate premium costs versus retained risk.
+- Attachment Point Simulation: Testing different specific and aggregate attachment points to evaluate premium costs versus retained risk, aligned with Michigan Insurance Code regulations.

-- Cash Flow Impact Assessment: Estimating the financial impact of potential claims on the employer’s budget and reserves.
+- Cash Flow Impact Assessment: Estimating the financial impact of potential claims on the employer’s budget and reserves to support sustainable benefits offerings.

 This rigorous analysis enables employers to make informed decisions that align with their financial capacity and risk tolerance.